AK Automotive Training Courses & IMI Qualifications

 But basic principles still apply, and once you begin to understand the layout and structural logic of how vehicle electronic systems work, you then begin to see how a different approach using the right tools and diagnostic techniques can make life less difficult.

 AK Automotive training courses strive to take the mystery out of vehicle electrical systems and diagnostic routines.
-The aim is to promote personal development in a way that will enable technicians to become more knowledgeable, skilled and confident when dealing with vehicle electrical faults.
+The aim is to promote personal development in a way that will enable you to become more knowledgeable, skilled and confident when dealing with vehicle electrical faults.